wdi-sg/gitbook-2019/01-workflow/code-review.md

 If possible try to work on these three areas- they are listed in order of importance.

+#### Documentation

+Is each function propery documented?
+Is the documentation accurate?

 #### Errors

 Does the code have any errors?